 Sunday, 15 September 2019

 So which lucky ducks evolved one?
-Warm-blooded birds and mammals can claim those bragging rights.
+Well, ducks for one.
+Warm-blooded birds and mammals cheerfully claim those bragging rights.
 They're joined by our cold-blooded, ectothermic friends, the fish, amphibians and reptiles.
-All these lovelies share this characteristic.
+All these diverse lovelies share this characteristic.

 And whether they now live at sea or on land, all of these lineages evolved from a marine organism somewhere down the line, then went on to develop a notochord and spinal column.
 Notochords are flexible rods that run down the length of chordates and vertebrates.
 They are handy adaptations for muscle attachment, helping with signalling and coordinating the development of the embryonic stage.
 The cells from the notochord play a key role in the development of the central nervous system and the formation of motor neurons and sensory cells.
 Alas, we often take our evolution for granted.